drsaunders/FtFDownloadAnalysis/podcast_analysis.md

-# Fight the Future Podcast Download Analysis
+# Fight the Future with Dan and Paul Podcast Download Analysis

 [Fight the Future on iTunes](https://itunes.apple.com/us/podcast/fight-future-loadingreadyrun/id981185349?mt=2)